tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 69 (DuFr).md

 The next day, the [[Bahrazel]] answer [[Riswynn]]'s prayers.
 In her morning prayers, she is briefly transported, seeing a vision of [[Havdar]] in camp, waking and immediately reaching for his sword, when his hands are grasped by those of an old [[Dwarves|dwarf]], and a voice in Dwarven echos, saying, "No. You are free," as the sword turns to a snake and begins to slither away, before shattering to dust.
 Scrying over the course of the day reveals [[Havdar]] unsettled and deep in thought, and then blaming [[Chardon]] for the curse, advocating for immediate war.
 This prompts the party to reach out via Sending, apologizing for the party's mistake in gifting him the sword, saying they had no knowledge of its curse, to which [[Havdar]] can only reply: "Shit.
 Really?"
 The [[Bahrazel]] also, during the course of the journey, answer some of the parties questions.

-A week after leaving the camp at Lastlight Falls, the party arrives outside the [[Stormcaller Tower]], where [[Hralgar]]'s storm has grown in strength and size, now stretching several miles across the plains.
+A week after leaving the camp at [[Lastlight Falls]], the party arrives outside the [[Stormcaller Tower]], where [[Hralgar]]'s storm has grown in strength and size, now stretching several miles across the plains.
 The rain has turned the ground to mud and water pools everywhere.

 ![[hralgar-storm-nov-1748.png]]